 In April 2021, the Company's board of directors and stockholders approved the 2021 ESPP.
 The 2021 ESPP became effective immediately prior to the effectiveness of the Company's registration statement on Form S-1 for its IPO.
 The 2021 ESPP provides employees the opportunity to purchase shares at a 15% discount at the lower of the share price at the beginning or end of six-month offering periods.
 852,971 shares have been reserved and approved for this purpose for the 2021 plan year.
-The number of shares reserved and available for issuance under the plan will increase on January 1, 2022, and each January 1 thereafter through January 1, 2031, by the lesser of (A) 3,000,000 shares of common stock, (B) 1% of the cumulative number of shares of common stock issued and outstanding on the immediately preceding December 31st or (C) such lesser number of shares of common stock as determined by the Board.
-The expense incurred under this plan for the three and six months ended June 30, 2021 was immaterial to the financial statements.
+Beginning on January 1, 2022, the number of shares reserved and available for issuance under the plan will increase on each January 1 through January 1, 2031, by the lesser of (A) 3,000,000 shares of common stock, (B) 1% of the cumulative number of shares of common stock issued and outstanding on the immediately preceding December 31st or (C) such lesser number of shares of common stock as determined by the Board.
+On January 1, 2022, an additional 414,513 shares were added to the 2021 ESPP, representing 1% of total common shares outstanding at December 31, 2021.
+The expense incurred under this plan for the three and six months ended June 30, 2022 was immaterial to the financial statements.
 The amounts have been included in the total stock-based compensation line items in the accompanying financial statements and disclosures.